square/square-python-sdk/doc/models/retrieve-team-member-response.md

 # Retrieve Team Member Response

-Represents a response from a retrieve request, containing a `TeamMember` object or error messages.
+Represents a response from a retrieve request containing a `TeamMember` object or error messages.

 ## Structure